deeplearning4j/deeplearning4j/lstm.md

 A gated recurrent unit (GRU) is simply an LSTM without an output gate, which therefore fully writes the contents from its memory cell to the larger net at each time step.

-## Code Sample
+## <a name="code">Code Sample</a>

-A [commented example of a Graves LSTM](https://github.com/deeplearning4j/dl4j-0.4-examples/blob/master/src/main/java/org/deeplearning4j/examples/rnn/GravesLSTMCharModellingExample.java), implemented with Deeplearning4j, can be found here.
+A [commented example of a Graves LSTM](https://github.com/deeplearning4j/dl4j-0.4-examples/blob/master/src/main/java/org/deeplearning4j/examples/rnn/GravesLSTMCharModellingExample.java) learning how to replicate Shakespearian drama, and implemented with Deeplearning4j, can be found here.

-### Resources
+## <a name="resources">Resources</a>
 * [Recurrent Networks](../recurrentnetwork.html)
 * [Gated Feedback Recurrent Neural Networks](http://arxiv.org/pdf/1502.02367v4.pdf)
 * [Recurrent Neural Networks](http://people.idsia.ch/~juergen/rnn.html); Juergen Schmidhuber
 * [Modeling Sequences With RNNs and LSTMs](https://class.coursera.org/neuralnets-2012-001/lecture/77); Geoff Hinton
 * [The Unreasonable Effectiveness of Recurrent Neural Networks](https://karpathy.github.io/2015/05/21/rnn-effectiveness/); Andrej Karpathy
 * [Understanding LSTMs](https://colah.github.io/posts/2015-08-Understanding-LSTMs/); Christopher Olah

+### Footnotes

 <a name="one">1)</a> *All neural networks whose parameters have been optimized have memory in a sense, because those parameters are the traces of past data.
 But in feedforward networks, that memory may be frozen in time.
 That is, after a network is trained, the model it learns may be applied to more data without further adapting itself.
 In addition, it is monolithic in the sense that the same memory (or set of weights) is applied to all incoming data.
 Recurrent networks, which also go by the name of dynamic (translation: "changing") neural networks, are distinguished from feedforward nets so much by having memory as by giving particular weight to events that occur in a series.
 While those events do not  need to follow each other immediately, they are presumed to be linked, however remotely, by the same temporal thread.
 Feedforward nets do not make such a presumption.
 They treat the world as a bucket of objects without order or time.
 It may be helpful to map two types of neural network to two types of human knowledge.
 When we are children, we learn to recognize colors, and we go through the rest of our lives recognizing colors wherever we see them, in highly varied contexts and independent of time.
 We only had to learn it once.
 That knowledge is like memory in feedforward nets; they rely on a past without scope, undefined.
 Ask them what colors they were fed five minutes ago and they don't or care.
 They are short-term amnesiacs.
 On the other hand, we also learn as children to decipher the flow of sound called language, and the meanings we extract from sounds such as "toe" or "roe" or "z" are always highly dependent on the sounds preceding (and following) them.
 Each step of the sequence builds on what went before, and meaning emerges from their order.
 Indeed, whole sentences conspire to convey the meaning of each syllable within them, their redundant signals a protection against ambient noise.
 That is similar to the memory of recurrent nets, which look to a particular slice of the past for help.
 Both types of nets bring the past, or different pasts, to bear in different ways.*